hunterwang1112/OpenPose-Machine-Learning-Research/README.md

 This script expand the feature data to larger data set which combines the frames before and after a certain frame.
 Since the dimension becomes very large, this script runs slowly, but the results show that incorporating temporal feature in this way does increase the testing accuracy.

+## Confusion Matrics

+[Confusion Matrics](Confusion%20Matrices) for PatientSpace and RawXY are generated and can be accessed in this repo.